-As Undergraduate Advisor, I would be pleased to answer any student enquiries regarding the program.
+As Academic Program Coordinator, my role is to assist colleagues in maintaining a varied and effective curriculum and to promote the Certificate in Language and Cultural Proficiency (German).
+Please contact me at any time with questions, requests for advice or suggestions.
 On a personal note, I began studying abstract painting with local artist Bill Porteous in 2009 and have been part of the Wednesday Abstraction Group since then.

 "Before and After Kafka: Parable and Prophecy".
 Art as an Early-Warning System .
 Ludgard de Decker, ed.
 Community Seminar 8.
 UVic: Centre for Studies in Religion and Society, 2001.
 77-100.